Javierenrique00/audioextractor/README.md

 ## Error in search videos / fixed playlist

-- Playlist is fixed in version 1.4.0 -> update library node-ytpl to version 2.0.0-alpha.3
+- ytpl Playlist is fixed in version 1.4.0
-- Search is not working because a faulty library node-ytsr.
+- ytsr Search is fixed in 3.2.1

 ## Local installation.